-An out of this world selection of science fiction film and TV classics is waiting for you in-store at JB Hi-Fi this July.
+An out of this world selection of science fiction film and TV classics is waiting for you at JB Hi-Fi this July.
 We’ve handpicked some perennial favourites to get your collection started…

-STAR WARS: THE COMPLETE SAGA
+STAR WARS: THE SKYWALKER SAGA

 THE X-FILES: SEASON 1